rjohnson2590/backbone-tutorials/Tutorial.md

 In these notes we&rsquo;ll be covering several major topics:

 -   Organizing client-side code using Backbone
--   Communicating with a Node server using Backbone
+-   Communicating with a simple Node/Express server using Backbone
--   Syncing our data to a persistent store, in the form of a MongoDB database

 For the first part, we&rsquo;re only presuming a small amount of base jQuery knowledge.
-In our second part, we&rsquo;ll be assuming some familiarity with Node but will include at least some review of the functions that we&rsquo;re using as we use them.
-For our final part, we&rsquo;ll be including a modest introduction to the functionality of MongoDB that we require for building our application.
-The exercises in this tutorial will mostly consist of asking the user to extend the functionality of the applications we&rsquo;re developing.
+In our second part, we&rsquo;ll be assuming very mild familiarity with Node and Express, but we&rsquo;ll be at least be explaining all the functionality from Express that we need for the small servers that we&rsquo;re writing.
+The exercises in this tutorial will mostly consist of asking the user to extend the functionality of the applications we&rsquo;re developing, but there are a few that will involve starting from scratch based off of the examples already seen.
 As this tutorial is written using [org-mode](http://orgmode.org/)&rsquo;s Babel functionality, all the source code of the applications in this tutorial is included in the text and can be extracted from the org-mode file using the Emacs command `C-c C-v C-t`.
-PDF and Markdown copies of this tutorial will also be included in the repository.
+A Markdown copy of this tutorial will also be included in the repository.

 # The Overall Point of Backbone